kaboomjs

 You can paste this directly in a .html file and open with the browser.
 This will give you the standard fullscreen Kaboom canvas.
 Feel free to put more HTML in there.

-The example above is using Kaboom with es6 module, you can also just include it with a <script> tag
+You can also just include it with a <script> tag.

 <script src="https://unpkg.com/kaboom@3000.0.1/dist/kaboom.js"></script>

-With NPM it's easier have some other packages and do version control, also it's easier to get typescript autocomplete support and stuff, but it requires a bit more setup.
+With Node.js and npm it's easier have some other packages and use version control, also it's easier to get typescript autocomplete support, but it requires a bit more setup.
+(This is the way of create-kaboom)

 $ npm install kaboom

-but you'll need to use a bundler to use Kaboom with NPM.
-There's a lot of options like esbuild, webpack, parcel, vite, etc, here I'll give a short example of how to use Kaboom with esbuild.
+You'll need to use a bundler to use Kaboom with NPM.
+There's a lot of options like:

 Once you have esbuild installed, and you have this in a .js or .ts file: